 • the majority of the plants will be perennials, and all will be food producing, and/or will sequester carbon in their woody parts or in the soil, and will have useful functions within the ecosystem.

-To be considered for a grant you need to provide us with some form of project plan for discussion, and be clear why start-up funding is needed and what it will be used for.
+To apply for a grant you need to provide us with some form of project plan for discussion, including a description of the proposed food forest plot, including its size.
+You should also be clear why start-up funding is needed and what it will be used for.
 We want to make the process as straightforward as possible, but we may then ask you for further information, which may include your other sources of funds and proof that the project is genuine.

 In return for providing a grant, PFAF will expect some feedback and engagement from you.
-This would ideally include a short article for our website or Facebook page describing the project, and later one or more status reports as the project progresses, with photos and site plans where available.
-This shouldn’t be too time-consuming, and should help to publicise the good work you are doing.
+This would ideally include a short article for our website blog describing the project, and later one or more status reports as the project progresses, with photos and site plans where available.
+This should not be too time-consuming, and should help to publicise the good work you are doing.

 Do get in touch if you are planning or starting a project that you think will qualify for one of our grants.
 Please email Chris Marsh at [email protected] and/or George Sobol at [email protected]